Carbon Footprint Calculator

 Visualizing the Invisible Impact

-Engpocket friends, after we hit the submit button on our carbon footprint calculator, we might see a result like 7,200 kg of CO2.
+EngPocket friends, after we hit the submit button on our carbon footprint calculator, we might see a result like 7,200 kg of CO2.
 But because we cannot see gas, that number often feels abstract.
 Let’s make it real.

 Don’t just stare at the high number, we can fix it too!
 As engineers, our job is optimization.
 If the result from the carbon footprint calculator is too high, we can start with low hanging fruits.

-Installing a VSD (variable speed drive) can cut energy consumption very drastic because a small reduction in motor speed can cause massive energy savings.
+A small reduction in motor speed can cause massive energy savings.
 Small changes in our daily engineering operations will result in a much friendlier number next month.

 Operational vs. Embodied Carbon

-One final technical note for you, Engpocket friends.
 The carbon footprint calculator above specifically measures “Operational Carbon”, the emissions from your daily activities like burning diesel or using the air conditioning.

-However, in civil engineering and architecture, there is also something called “Embodied Carbon”.
-This is the carbon footprint trapped in the concrete, steel, and glass used to construct the building itself years ago.
+The carbon footprint trapped in the concrete, steel, and glass used to construct the building itself years ago.